AriFordsham/GHCWiki/prelude710/ftp.md

 Finally, the `mono-traversable` path is also incapable of handling type-changing assignments.
 Variants which are capable of type-changing assignment, such as `Each` in the `lens` package introduce a number of type inference concerns in practice.

-# Some functions in Data.List could be generalized to Foldable, but have not been.
-For example, isPrefixOf and isInfixOf can be generalised.
+# Some functions in `Data.List` could be generalized to `Foldable`, but have not been.
+For example, `isPrefixOf` and `isInfixOf` can be generalised.
 More generally, anything with a list in an argument position can be generalized.

 There are two lists involved in the signatures of `isPrefixOf` and `isInfixOf`.
 Which gets generalized?
 Both?
 Adding `toList` to the class to avoid destroying sharing on the list case with `foldr (:) []` enables us to match the existing performance of these operations even with generalized signatures.
 However, they aren't in the `Prelude`, and they aren't historically in `Data.Foldable`.
 There isn't a strong argument _against_ generalizing them except for the fact that the generalized forms would have no good place to live.
 The changes we've made enable such general code to be written efficiently by users who want them.

-# Some functions in Data.List could be generalised to Traversable, but have not been.
-For example, sort and reverse can be generalized.
+# Some functions in `Data.List` could be generalized to `Traversable`, but have not been.
+For example, `sort` and `reverse` can be generalized.
 However, such generalizations are likely to add a performance penalty.

 The runs afoul of the "first do no harm" principle from the standpoint of performance.

+Also it turns out that none of members we've added in this current wave of generalization were added strictly for _constant_ performance factors, merely asymptotic ones, or due to increased stack utilization causing asymptotically more space usage.

 # Given that lots of functions could be generalized, it seems we should either generalize everything, or have a good story for where to stop.
 For example, isPrefixOf can be generalized, but the related function stripPrefix can only be partly generalized, so should isPrefixOf be generalized?

+A generalized `isPrefixOf` lacks a good home, so fortunately we're spared being hoist on the horns of this dilemma.

 # The IsList class is an alternative generalization that could be made for some functions, and would work for ByteString and Text.
 Neither Foldable nor IsList is strictly more general, so both are potential alternatives.